G-Core/product-documentation/documentation/web-security/manage-waf/avilable-rule-types.md

 ## User-defined detection rules

-In certain situations, it might be beneficial to manually add a signature for attack detection or to create a virtual patch.
+In certain situations, it's beneficial to add a signature for attack detection manually or create a virtual patch.
 While WAF doesn't employ regular expressions for attack detection, it does permit users to supplement with additional signatures that are based on regular expressions.

 ### Add a new detection rule

 **Click the Create regexp-based attack indicator** rule and fill in the fields:

-- **Regular expression**—this is the signature used.
+- **Regular expression:** This is the signature used.
 If the value of the subsequent parameter aligns with the expression, the request is identified as an attack.
-The syntax and specifics of regular expressions are detailed in the <a href="https://gcore.com/docs/web-security/manage-waf/add-custom-rules-for-processing-requests#uri-constructor" target="_blank">instructions for adding rules</a>
+The syntax and specifics of regular expressions are detailed in the <a href="https://gcore.com/docs/web-security/manage-waf/add-custom-rules-for-processing-requests#uri-constructor" target="_blank">instructions for adding rules</a>.

-- **Changing the regular expression specified in the rule**—if you alter the regular expression in an existing **Create regexp-based attack indicator** rule, any **Disable regexp-based attack detection** rules using the previous expression will be automatically deleted
+- **Changing the regular expression specified in the rule:** If you alter the regular expression in an existing **Create regexp-based attack indicator** rule, any **Disable regexp-based attack detection** rules using the previous expression will be deleted automatically.

-**Note**: To disable attack detection by a new regular expression, you need to create a new **Disable regexp-based attack detection** rule specifying the new regular expression
+**Note:** To disable attack detection by a new regular expression, create a new **Disable regexp-based attack detection** rule specifying the new regular expression.

-- **Experimental**—this feature allows you to securely test the trigger of a regular expression without blocking requests.
+- **Experimental:** Test the trigger of a regular expression securely without blocking requests.
 Even when the filter node is in blocking mode, requests won't be blocked.
 These requests will be viewed as attacks detected via the experimental method and will be hidden from the event list by default.
-They can be found using the search query ```experimental attacks```
+They can be found using the search query ```experimental attacks```.

-- **Attack**—this refers to the type of attack that will be detected when the parameter value in the request matches the regular expression
+- **Attack:** The type of attack that will be detected when the parameter value in the request matches the regular expression.

-- **in this part of request**—this determines the point in the request where the system should detect corresponding attacks.
-If multiple options are selected sequentially **in this part of the request**, they should represent the order of parsers that WAF would use to read the necessary request element
+- **in this part of request:** Determines the point in the request where the system should detect corresponding attacks.
+If multiple options are selected sequentially in **in this part of the request**, they should represent the order of parsers that WAF would use to read the necessary request element.

-### Blocking all requests with an incorrect User-agent header
+### Blocking all requests with an incorrect user-agent header

 Here's an illustration of such a rule.
 The rule applies if the following conditions are specified in the **If** section:

-- the application is accessible at the domain ```example.com```
+- The application is accessible at the domain ```example.com```
-- the application uses the ```USER-AGENT``` header
+- The application uses the ```USER-AGENT``` header

 To create a rule for rejecting incorrect format tokens, specify the following in the **Then** section:

 1\.
-Go to the **Rules** tab
+Go to the **Rules** tab.

 2\.
-Find the branch for ```example.com/**/*.*``` and click **Add rule**
+Find the branch for ```example.com/**/*.*``` and click **Add rule**.

 3\.
-Select **Define as an attack on the basis of a regular expression**
+Select **Define as an attack on the basis of a regular expression**.

 4\.
-Set **Regex** value as ```^Malicious-Actor$```
+Set **Regex** value as ```^Malicious-Actor$```.

 5\.
-Choose **Virtual patch** as the attack type
+Choose **Virtual patch** as the attack type.

 6\.
-Set the USER-AGENT header
+Set the USER-AGENT header.

 7\.
-Click **Create**
+Click **Create**.

 <img src="https://assets.gcore.pro/docs/web-security/manage-waf/available-rule-types/rules-waf-40.png" alt="Blocking all requests with an incorrect User-agent header" width="80%">